 Apart from being beautiful and pretty lavish with its fancy restaurant, small swimming pool and gorgeous stand alone rooms dotted throughout the grounds, it’s also a working farm.
 We walked around the grounds admiring citrus groves and grape vines, persimmon trees and kiwi fruit, a large chicken coop and gnarled silver olive trees.
 They give you a map of the 16 hectare grounds clearly marked with the different areas of local home grown produce.
 The majority of the large trees are also labelled to give immediate identification.
 It’s impressive attention to detail.
 Our room was a suite joined on either side to two other rooms, set in the hillside surrounded by lavender, grass and flowering vines.

 The walls of our room were made from lava rock, Mount Etna being the looming presence of this part of Sicily.
 A huge bedroom with a floating wall mounted bed, volcanic rock steps down in to a living room leading down a few more steps to a bathroom with the sink set up against a dark lava rock wall which when you held your hand close too you could feel the cool air coming up from the cave under the room.
 This cooling effect was welcomed as the temperature outside climbed to 34 degrees during the day…but the inside of the room naturally cooled by the rock.
+A Siamese kitten with startlingly blue eyes was a popular visitor.
 We changed and treated ourselves to dinner in the onsite restaurant; expensive and it’s a very captive audience, but standards were high, the Chef impressive and the location, sitting outside around the balconies of the villa, definitely magical.
 For a special treat it definitely ticks all the boxes.
 A sound nights sleep in our naturally cooled room was a welcome relief after the cloying heat of Valletta.